jacopok/failed-supernova-neutrino-mass/outline.md

+---
+# generate pdf with
+# pandoc --citeproc outline.md -o outline.pdf
+# (ensure you have pandoc >2.11 installed)
+title: Neutrino masses from failed supernovae
+author: Jacopo Tissino
+bibliography: Neutrinos.bib
+abstract: |
+  Can we measure neutrino masses using a multimessenger detection of a failed supernova?

+link-citations: true

+hyperrefoptions:
+- linktoc=all
+- linkcolor=blue

+---

 # Neutrino masses from failed supernovae

 Can we measure the mass of neutrinos with a multi-messenger detection of a failed supernova?